Hated in the Nation: Filming and editing

 James Hawes directed the episode.
 He focused on pacing the escalation as the scope of the storyline changed from local to global, also choosing a limited colour palette to match the episode's genre.
 "Hated in the Nation" is a near-future story set and filmed in London, the production encompassing 32 locations and taking place over 23 days.
 The headquarters of Granular was shot on five locations.
 Faye Marsay played Blue Coulson, having auditioned for a part in series three episode "Men Against Fire".
 Kelly Macdonald starred as DCI Karin Parke.
 The episode's climax takes place in the safe house and was filmed over three days.
 The ending was filmed in Gran Canaria, as production time was too limited to shoot in the tropics.
 It originally featured a shot of Blue putting a knife in her bag.
 The soundtrack was credited to Martin Phipps, while the closing song was composed by Alev Lenz.

 Work on the graphics and social media interfaces of the episode was extensive, as this was key to the narrative.
 The company Painting Practice worked on the design of the robotic bees, which needed to be recognisable as bees but also have a creepy aspect to them.
-At 89 minutes in length, "Hated in the Nation" is the longest episode of Black Mirror.
+At 89 minutes in length, "Hated in the Nation" is the second longest episode of Black Mirror behind "USS Callister: Into Infinity".
 Splitting the episode into two parts was considered but as the programme is an anthology series and series three would be the first to premiere on Netflix, it was kept as one episode.